joeyverbeke/gradi-prediction/README.md

 1. Open `firmware/esp32/esp-daf/esp-daf.ino` in Arduino IDE (or PlatformIO).
 2. Select the Seeed XIAO ESP32S3 (or your target ESP32-S3 board) and set the serial monitor baud to `921600`.
 3. Flash the sketch.
 On reset the firmware will log to serial and wait for commands from the desktop.
+   - The firmware now links against the `ESP32-SpeexDSP` library (install via Arduino Library Manager) so every 10 ms frame is denoised before entering the DAF ring.
+See `setupSpeexPreprocessor()` to tweak the single `noiseSuppressDb` constant (default `-36` dB).
+   - After the delay, the playback chain applies a fixed high-pass (~850 Hz), a modest +2.5 dB presence bump at 2.5 kHz, a 6.8 kHz low-pass, and a -3 dBFS limiter with -6 dB pre-gain.
+This keeps the tiny speaker from blasting while preserving intelligibility.
+The host stream still receives the raw microphone signal.

 ## Models